wanderllama/LOOP_resolve_git_conflicts/README.md

     }
 ```

-* Tester one then begins to commit their work by staging the unversioned files.
-A file is unversioned when it is new and git has not marked it for versioning yet.
+* Before committing check if you have any untracked files using _git status_ red file names are untracked, green file names are tracked.
+A file is untracked when it is new and git has not marked it for versioning yet.
+Only tracked files can be committed.
     * _git add ._ or _git add --all_